PrestaShop/prestashop.github.io/news/_posts/2022-04-07-contributor-interview-daniel-hlavacek.md

 Honestly?
 So I have less work when upgrading my stores.
 The more things I fix, the less work will everybody have when upgrading.
 I also like the feeling of doing something good: new merchants who create a PrestaShop store will get much better software than the one I started with.

 Also, if something is implemented in the core, all modules will count on it and automatically include it in their data.
-For example, the MPN field: I added it to my PrestaShop build, but all other modules needed to be modified: XML export to Google, marketing modules, etc.
+For example, the MPN field: I added it to my PrestaShop build.
+But all other modules needed to be modified: XML export to Google, marketing modules, etc.

 I learned so much by contributing to the open-source project.
 I was a beginner in PHP back then.
 I could write some basic things and mostly submitted one-line pull requests.
 After 5 years, I think I can do almost anything and make complex pull requests on stuff I was afraid to touch, such as the faceted search and others.